-If a school is threatened over the phone (e.g. bomb threat, terrorism), the caller needs to keep cool and try to remember as much information as possible from the caller.
+If a school is threatened over the phone (e.g. bomb threat, terrorism), the receiver of the call needs to keep cool and try to remember as much information as possible from the caller.

 Person Receiving the Threat

 The person who receives the threat has the best information for police to follow-up on.